CPPE-5: Medical Personal Protective Equipment Dataset: Experimental Results

 \subsection{Experimental Setup}

-Our experiments are based on the open source detection toolbox MMDetection \cite{mmdetection} and implementations from the TensorFlow Model Garden \cite{tensorflowmodelgarden2020}.
+Our experiments are based on the open-source detection toolbox MMDetection \cite{mmdetection} and implementations from the TensorFlow Model Garden \cite{tensorflowmodelgarden2020}.
 The training is conducted on the \(1029\) training images and the models are tested using another set of \(100\) testing images.
-Depending on the throughput the models were trained either on multiple Tesla A100 GPUs or on a Cloud TPUv3 cluster.
+Depending on the throughput the models were trained either on 8 Tesla A100 GPUs or on a Cloud TPUv3 cluster.

-For evaluation, we adopt the metrics from the COCO detection evaluation criteria, including the mean Average Precision (AP) across IoU thresholds ranging from \(0.50\) to \(0.95\) at different scales.
-The inference speed FPS (Frames per second) for detector is measured on a machine with 1 Tesla V100 GPU.
+For evaluation, we adopt the metrics from the COCO detection evaluation criteria, including the mean Average Precision (AP) across IoU thresholds ranging from \(0.50\) to \(0.95\) at different scales which are standard for object detection tasks.
+The inference speed FPS (Frames per second) for the detector is measured on a machine with 1 Tesla V100 GPU.